History of the Arizona Cardinals: Kliff Kingsbury years (2019-2022)

-2021

 In the following offseason, the Cardinals continued their trend of big signings, adding many veteran players through both free agency and trade, highlighted by 3 time Defensive Player of the Year, defensive end J. J. Watt, and also included wide receiver A. J. Green, running back James Conner, and center Rodney Hudson (traded from the Las Vegas Raiders for a 3rd round pick).
 These 4 players had a combined 16 Pro Bowl appearances between them.
-For the second straight year, the Cardinals drafted a linebacker, Zaven Collins, in the first round of the 2021 NFL Draft.
+For the second straight year, the Cardinals drafted a linebacker, Zaven Collins, in the first round of the 2021 NFL draft.

 Once again the Cardinals started the season hot, this time winning their first 7 games, and holding the NFL's only undefeated record for four weeks.
-Additionally, 5 of those 7 games were won by more than 10 points, including blowouts against strong opponents such as the Titans and Rams.
+Additionally, 5 of those 7 games were won by more than 10 points, including blowouts against strong opponents such as the Tennessee Titans and Los Angeles Rams.
 Kyler Murray was an early favorite for MVP, with the offense averaging over 32 points per game, although on the other side of the ball, JJ Watt tore his labrum, bicep, and rotator cuff in addition to dislocating his shoulder, and was out for the remainder of the regular season.

-In October, the Cardinals acquired Super Bowl LII champion Zach Ertz from the Philadelphia Eagles.

-A Thursday Night Football showdown against the Packers saw the Cardinals lose, along with Kyler Murray taking a hit and injuring his ankle, missing the next three games.
-Led by backup Colt McCoy, the Cardinals went 2–1 in the month long absence of their star quarterback, beating the divisional rival 49ers 31–17 and Seahawks 23–13, but also lost 34–10 to the Panthers.
-Kyler Murray returned to the field in Week 13 and led the Cardinals to a 33–22 victory over the Bears, putting the team at a record of 10–2, but the team then lost 3 straight, falling in close games to the Rams and Colts, but also losing 30–12 to the Lions who previously had only 1 win on the year.
-In Week 17 the Cardinals beat the Cowboys 25–22, snapping their losing streak, but fell to the Seahawks in the final week of the regular season, and in doing so, lost out on the NFC West title and the 3 seed.
+A Thursday Night Football showdown against the Green Bay Packers saw the Cardinals lose, along with Kyler Murray taking a hit and injuring his ankle, missing the next three games.
+Led by backup Colt McCoy, the Cardinals went 2–1 in the month long absence of their star quarterback, beating the divisional rival San Francisco 49ers 31–17 and Seattle Seahawks 23–13, but also lost 34–10 to the Carolina Panthers.
+Kyler Murray returned to the field in Week 13 and led the Cardinals to a 33–22 victory over the Chicago Bears, putting the team at a record of 10–2, but the team then lost 3 straight, falling in close games to the Rams and Indianapolis Colts, but also losing 30–12 to the Detroit Lions who previously had only 1 win on the year.
+In Week 17 the Cardinals beat the Dallas Cowboys 25–22, snapping their losing streak, but fell to the Seahawks in the final week of the regular season, and in doing so, lost out on the NFC West title and the 3 seed.
 The Cardinals finished 11-6 and made the playoffs as a Wildcard team, seeded 5th, and facing off against their division rival Rams for the 3rd rematch of the season.
 Arizona lost 34–11 and were eliminated from postseason contention.

-2022
+The Rams went on to win Super Bowl LVI.

 In 2022, the Cardinals regressed and failed to improve upon their record from last season with a 4–13 record, resulting in the firing of head coach Kliff Kingsbury and the resignation of general manager Steve Keim for health-related reasons.
+Late in the season, the future success of the team was also put in jeopardy as Kyler Murray tore his ACL on December 12, 2022.